CerealBlue/FormatParagraphs/README.md

   2. Enter the line.<br/><br>

 Example:<br/>
-> Enter the size of each line:  10<br/>
+> Enter the size of each line:  20<br/>
-> Enter Line: Once my mother told me to go eat some food.
-I was reluctant to eat the food that she had made as I didn't like vegetables.
-Instead, I went to my kitchen and found some cereal.
+> Enter Line: Once my mother told me to go eat dinner.
+I was reluctant to eat the food that she had made because I didn't like vegetables.
+So, I went to my kitchen and found a box cereal.
 I ate all the different colored cereal except one: Blue.
+<br/><br/>
+Output:<br/>
+> Once my mother told
+> me to go eat dinner.
+>  I was reluctant to
+>  eat the food that
+>  she had made because
+>  I didn't like
+>  vegetables.
+So, I
+>  went to my kitchen
+>  and found a box
+>  cereal.
+I ate all
+>  the different
+>  colored cereal
+>  except one: Blue.
+>
+>  ---Completed Task---